mattskone/ansible-opencv-python3/README.md

 This playbook contains all the steps from [Adrian's blog post](http://www.pyimagesearch.com/2015/07/20/install-opencv-3-0-and-python-3-4-on-ubuntu/) to:

 1. Download OpenCV and its various dependencies.
 2. Compile and install OpenCV.
+(NOTE: OpenCV, and its dependency numpy, are install system-wide.
+If you already have a system-wide installation of numpy, that's fine.)
 3. Install Python virtualenv and virtualenvwrapper, create a virtual environment, and make OpenCV available in that virtual environment.

 Some of the steps, especially cloning the OpenCV repository and compiling OpenCV, take quite a bit of time.
 The whole playbook takes about 30 minutes to run on my 2-core Mac.